Jacobieee/ST-MR/README.md

 # ST-MR
-Graph-based Spatial Transformer with Memory Replay for Multi-future Pedestrian Trajectory Prediction
+Graph-based Spatial Transformer with Memory Replay for Multi-future Pedestrian Trajectory Prediction This paper has been accepted by CVPR 2022.

 ## Dataset
 The dataset we use is [VIRAT/ActEV](https://actev.nist.gov/) and [The Forking Paths](https://github.com/JunweiLiang/Multiverse).